ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 * Allow support for other IoC containers to be added.
 Continue to support Autofac.
 * Support for Castle Windsor IoC.
+* Support for StructureMap IoC.
+* Support for Unity IoC.
 * BREAKING CHANGE.
 Move Autofac support into seperate DLL.
 Existing implementations need to add a reference to ProjectExtensions.Azure.ServiceBus.Autofac and change initialization code as shown in the getting started example.